1st Royal Surrey Militia: 1852 reform

 The existing militia regiments were reorganised, with most of the old officers and permanent staff pensioned off and replaced, and annual training was resumed.
+The 1st RSM was reorganised under Col William Holme-Sumner and was assembled for its first training at Richmond on 3 May 1853.
+The raising of the new 3rd Royal Surrey Militia at Kingston curtailed the recruiting area of the 1st RSM.

 Crimean War and Indian Mutiny

 War having broken out with Russia in 1854 and an expeditionary force sent to the Crimea, the Militia were called out for home defence.
-The 1st RSM was embodied for service from 28 December 1854 to 10 June 1856, and was called out again from 5 November 1857 to 22 January 1858 during the absence of many of the Regular units fighting the Indian Mutiny.
+The 1st RSM was embodied for service from 28 December 1854, and in May 1855 it moved into the C and D Lines at Aldershot Camp, alongside the Royal East Middlesex Militia; they were the first two militia units to be sent to Aldershot.
+In September the 1st RSM moved to Portsmouth, where it remained until it was disembodied on 10 June 1856.
+It was called out again from 5 November 1857 during the absence of many of the Regular units fighting the Indian Mutiny.
+It was stationed at Clonmel in Ireland until it was disembodied on 22 January 1858.

 Thereafter the regiment was called out for its annual training.
 As an experiment in 1867 this was held in May at Aldershot in conjunction with the regular division stationed there.
 The camp ended with a divisional field day and was considered a success, being repeated in subsequent years.
 The 1st RSM attended in 1868 and again in 1871, when extensive Autumn Manoeuvres were conducted.

 Cardwell reforms

-Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, Militia regiments were brigaded with their local regular and Volunteer battalions – for the 1st RSM this was with the 31st (Huntingdonshire) and 70th (Surrey) Regiments of Foot and the 3rd Royal Surrey Militia in Sub-District No 47 (County of Surrey) with a shared depot at Kingston.
+Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, Militia regiments were brigaded with their local regular and Volunteer battalions – for the 1st RSM this was with the 31st (Huntingdonshire) and 70th (Surrey) Regiments of Foot and the 3rd RSM in Sub-District No 47 (County of Surrey) with a shared depot at Kingston.
 The Barracks, Kingston upon Thames, was built for the brigade depot in 1874–5; the 1st RSM moved there from Richmond before the end of 1880.
 The Militia now came under the War Office rather than their county lords lieutenant.

 Although often referred to as brigades, the sub-districts were purely administrative organisations, but in a continuation of the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned Regular and Militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The 1st, 2nd and 3rd RSM were assigned to 2nd Brigade of 2nd Division, III Corps.
 The brigade would have mustered at Redhill in time of war.